bluehabit/BlogPosts/master_post.md

 ## Classes using Object Constructors

 Using the object constructor we can create what are known as classes.
+Constructor functions will create instances of the object.

 ![constructor1](https://imgur.com/UzhJIr8.png)